pfsense/docs/source/virtualization/virtualizing-pfsense-with-vmware-vsphere-esxi.rst

 .. image:: /_static/virtualization/esxi_pfs_2_6a.png

-Now we can configure a new virtual machine on which pfSense will be installed.
+Now we can configure a new virtual machine on which pfSense software will be installed.

 Configuring the Virtual Machine
 -------------------------------